pingidentity/pingdirectory-go-client/configurationapi/docs/AddFileBasedJsonAuditLogPublisherRequest.md

 ### GetSoftDeleteEntryAuditBehavior

-`func (o *AddFileBasedJsonAuditLogPublisherRequest) GetSoftDeleteEntryAuditBehavior() EnumlogPublisherSoftDeleteEntryAuditBehaviorProp`
+`func (o *AddFileBasedJsonAuditLogPublisherRequest) GetSoftDeleteEntryAuditBehavior() EnumlogPublisherFileBasedJsonAuditSoftDeleteEntryAuditBehaviorProp`

 GetSoftDeleteEntryAuditBehavior returns the SoftDeleteEntryAuditBehavior field if non-nil, zero value otherwise.

 ### GetSoftDeleteEntryAuditBehaviorOk

-`func (o *AddFileBasedJsonAuditLogPublisherRequest) GetSoftDeleteEntryAuditBehaviorOk() (*EnumlogPublisherSoftDeleteEntryAuditBehaviorProp, bool)`
+`func (o *AddFileBasedJsonAuditLogPublisherRequest) GetSoftDeleteEntryAuditBehaviorOk() (*EnumlogPublisherFileBasedJsonAuditSoftDeleteEntryAuditBehaviorProp, bool)`

 GetSoftDeleteEntryAuditBehaviorOk returns a tuple with the SoftDeleteEntryAuditBehavior field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetSoftDeleteEntryAuditBehavior

-`func (o *AddFileBasedJsonAuditLogPublisherRequest) SetSoftDeleteEntryAuditBehavior(v EnumlogPublisherSoftDeleteEntryAuditBehaviorProp)`
+`func (o *AddFileBasedJsonAuditLogPublisherRequest) SetSoftDeleteEntryAuditBehavior(v EnumlogPublisherFileBasedJsonAuditSoftDeleteEntryAuditBehaviorProp)`

 SetSoftDeleteEntryAuditBehavior sets SoftDeleteEntryAuditBehavior field to given value.